 and 50GB on a dual-layer disc.
 This increased storage capacity translates to higher

-video resolution and audio quality on your TV screen.
-Because Blu-ray Disc can store
+video resolution and audio quality on your TV.
+Because Blu-ray Discs can store

-of 720 x 480 which is called SD (Standard Definition).
+of just 720x480 pixels, which is called SD (Standard Definition).
 This resolution looks fine

 and looks grainy.

-Blu-ray resolution can be as high as 1920 x 1080, which is called Full HD (High Definition).
+Blu-ray Disc resolution can be as high as 1920x1080 pixels, which is called Full HD (High Definition).
 This superior resolution is

-what really makes Blu-ray video stand out from DVDs.
-A higher resolution image means
+what really makes Blu-ray Disc stand out from DVD.
+A higher-resolution image means

-the viewer sees sharper and clearer detail when they watch the screen.
+the viewers see sharper and clearer images on the screen.

 compressed audio, which results in lower quality audio reproduction.
 This is critical